NREL-Sienna/PowerNetworkMatrices.jl/docs/src/index.md

 ## Overview

-`PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling. `PowerSystems.jl` is agnostic to a specific mathematical model and can be used for many model categories.
+`PowerNetworkMatrices.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling. `PowerNetworkMatrices.jl` is agnostic to a specific mathematical model and can be used for many model categories.

-`PowerSystems.jl` provides tools to prepare and process data useful for electric energy systems modeling.
+`PowerNetworkMatrices.jl` provides tools to prepare and process data useful for electric energy systems modeling.
 This package serves two purposes:

 1. It facilitates the development and open sharing of large data sets for Power Systems modeling